Annotated Aerial photo of Aphek Photo 3

 IV Byzantine and Early Arab ca. 564-700 CE (Synagogue 3)

-Magness (2010) examined the reports of Meyers, Strange, and Meyers (1982) paying attention to stratigraphic levels and chronological information and concluded that the first (and only) Synagogue built on the site occurred "no earlier than the second half of the fourth century, and point to occupation and activity precisely during the centuries when the excavators claim the site was abandoned."
+Magness (2010) examined the reports of Meyers et al (1982) paying attention to stratigraphic levels and chronological information and concluded that the first (and only) Synagogue built on the site occurred "no earlier than the second half of the fourth century, and point to occupation and activity precisely during the centuries when the excavators claim the site was abandoned."
 A coin of 341-346 from the east wall and pottery suggests a terminus post quem of the second half of the 4th century for the synagogue's construction.
 Other evidence leads to a terminus ante quem of the second half of the 5th century or later (mid 6th century).
-There is also the inscription which states that the synagogue was built or remodeled in 564 AD (Magness, 2010).
+There is also the inscription which states that the synagogue was built or remodeled in 564 CE (Magness, 2010).
 Meyers and Meyers (2010) rebutted Magness (2010) analysis of the stratigraphy and chronology discussing intricate details of sloping bedrock, lensed stratigraphy, later disturbance of the site, the coin of 341-346 not being in the wall but in earthen fill, etc. etc.

 End of Phase IIIb Earthquake